rust-lang/rust/docs/dev/lsp-extensions.md

 This is not yet implemented.
 The secondary goal is to handle fixing up syntax, like continuing doc strings and comments, and escaping `\n` in string literals.

-As proper cursor positioning is raison-d'etat for `onEnter`, it uses `SnippetTextEdit`.
+As proper cursor positioning is raison d'être for `onEnter`, it uses `SnippetTextEdit`.

 ### Unresolved Question